leestevetk/WoL.sh/README.md

 In this example:
 - WoL.sh is located at `~/Desktop/WoL.sh`.
 - The target computer's MAC address is `0F:1E:2D:3C:4B:5A`.
 - This command will send a magic packet to `192.168.1.100` at port `9000`.
-It is usually unnecessary to specific the port unless port 9 of the target is blocked (e.g. by a firewall).
+It is usually unnecessary to specify the port unless port 9 of the target is blocked (e.g. by a firewall).

 ## Example 3
 ```